VGR: Visual Grounded Reasoning: Abstract

 \section{Abstract}

-In the field of multimodal chain-of-thought (CoT) reasoning, existing approaches predominantly rely on reasoning on pure language space, which inherently suffers from language bias and is largely confined to math or science domains.
+In the field of multimodal chain-of-thought (CoT) reasoning, existing approaches predominantly rely on reasoning on pure linguistic space, which inherently suffers from language bias and is largely confined to math or science domains.
 This narrow focus limits their ability to handle complex visual reasoning tasks that demand comprehensive understanding of image details.
-To address these limitations, this paper introduces \method, a novel reasoning multimodal large language model (MLLM) with enhanced fine-grained visual perception capabilities.
-Unlike traditional MLLMs that answer the question or reasoning solely on the language space, our \method first detects relevant regions that may help to solve problems, and then provides precise answers based on replayed image regions.
-To achieve this, we conduct a large-scale SFT dataset called \method-SFT that contains reasoning data with mixed vision grounding and language deduction.
-The inference pipeline of \method allows the model to choose bounding boxes for visual reference and a replay stage is introduced to integrates the corresponding regions into the reasoning process, enhancing multimodel comprehension.
-Experiments on the LLaVA-NeXT-7B baseline show that \method achieves superior performance on multi-modal benchmarks requiring comprehensive image detail understanding.
-Compared to the baseline, \method uses only 30\% of the image token count while delivering scores of +4.1 on MMStar, +7.1 on AI2D, and a +12.9 improvement on ChartQA.
+To address these limitations, this paper introduces \method, a novel reasoning multimodal large language model (MLLM) that can replay the visual memory during thinking just like humans.
+Unlike traditional MLLMs, \method first thinks the question and detects relevant regions that may help solve problems, then, the visual memory from the critical area is extracted to assist reasoning.
+To achieve this, we curate a large-scale SFT dataset called VGR-SFT that contains reasoning data with mixed vision grounding and language deduction.
+This teaches \method to think and actively choose grounding areas for key information before answering, and we propose a dynamic visual memory replay stage to integrates the corresponding information into the reasoning process, enhancing multimodel comprehension.
+Experiments on the LLaVA-NeXT-7B baseline show that \method achieves superior performance on multimodal benchmarks requiring comprehensive image detail understanding.
+Compared to the baseline, \method uses only 30\% of the image token count while delivering scores of +4.1 on MMStar, +7.1 on AI2D, and +12.9 improvement on ChartQA.
+The data is available at~{ \url{https://huggingface.co/BytedanceDouyinContent/VGR}}.